What is an endoscopy?

 - Determine if cancer has spread

-There are many different kinds of endoscopes or "scopes," which are specially designed to look at certain parts of the body.
+There are many different kinds of endoscopes or "scopes," which are designed to examine certain parts of the body.
 Some scopes are hollow, while others have miniature video cameras attached to the end.

-An endoscopy is minimally invasive, requires a smaller incision than traditional surgery, which helps to minimize blood loss, and usually takes less time in the operating room.
+An endoscopy is minimally invasive, usually takes less time in the operating room and requires a smaller incision than traditional surgery, which helps to reduce blood loss.